 Hot tub covers are another part that might show mildew due to dampness.

-– If there are any rips, grab a tape or patch and cover the ripped area immediately.
+– If there are any rips, grab tape or patch and cover the ripped area immediately.

 Hot Tub Surface

-Scrub the surface of the hot tub to clean any dirt, grease, and build-up, especially if your hot tub is installed outdoor.
+Scrub the surface of the hot tub to clean any dirt, grease, and build-up, especially if your hot tub is installed outdoors.

 – Use a soft sponge to wipe the shell and around the jets.

 – Regular tub cleaning can be done weekly before or after use.

 (You may want to read this: Hot Tub Backyard: 23+ Beautifully Cozy Ideas to Improve Your Home)